Wojtekb30/RenderBird-Python-3D-engine/RenderBirdCore/README.md

 For detailed examples and usage guides, please refer to the [Examples](https://github.com/Wojtekb30/RenderBird-Python-3D-engine/tree/main/Examples) folder on the GitHub repository.

+Documentation will also soon be available under [renderbird.birdtech.pl](https://renderbird.birdtech.pl).

+Change/update log is available on GitHub in [UpdateLog.md](https://github.com/Wojtekb30/RenderBird-Python-3D-engine/blob/main/UpdateLog.md) file.

 ## Known Issues

 - **Performance with Complex STL Models**: Custom STL 3D models may exhibit poor performance if they are highly complex or have large textures.
-It is recommended to use low-poly models until update to handle complex ones releases.
+It is recommended to use low-poly models.

 ## Future Plans

-Future updates for RenderBird include:
+Future updates for RenderBird will include:

-- **Enhanced 3D Model Handling**: Improved support and optimization for custom 3D models to handle complexity and textures more efficiently.
 - **Performance Enhancements**: Ongoing optimizations to increase rendering speed and reduce computational overhead.
 - **Lighting Support**: Introduction of various lighting options to create more realistic and visually appealing scenes.
 - **Additional Features**: Implementation of new functions and tools to expand the engine's capabilities and provide developers with more flexibility.